 Inverse distance, inverse distance squared (impedance)

-Inverse Euclidean distance is appropriate for modeling continuous data such as temperature variations for example.
-Inverse Manhattan distance might work best when analyses involve the locations of hardware stores or other fixed urban facilities, in the case where road network data isn't available.
-The conceptual model when you use the Inverse Distance Squared option is the same as with Inverse Distance except the slope is sharper, so neighbor influences drop off more quickly and only a target feature's closest neighbors will exert substantial influence in computations for that feature.
+Inverse Euclidean distance is appropriate for modeling continuous data such as temperature variations, for example.
+Inverse Manhattan distance might work best when analyses involve the locations of hardware stores or other fixed urban facilities, such as when road network data isn't available.
+The conceptual model when you use the Inverse distance squared option is the same as with Inverse distance except the slope is sharper, so neighbor influences drop off more quickly and only a target feature's closest neighbors will exert substantial influence in computations for that feature.